corcorana/restingIAF/README.md

 Run `simsSingle` to replicate the preliminary (single component) analysis; run `simsMulti` for the multiple channels / mixed components analyses.
 These scripts include code to reproduce the tables and figures included in the results section of the manuscript.

-Simulations depend on the `pinknoise` function (v1.5) included with simulation materials.
+Simulations depend on the `pinknoise` function (v1.5), which has been included as part of the simulation materials.
 Please see the [LICENSE](https://github.com/corcorana/restingIAF/tree/master/simulations/pinknoise_LICENSE.txt) associated with this source code for terms and conditions of its use and distribution.
 Updates and more information about the function (along with others for generating red, blue, and violet noise signal) can be accessed from the [MATLAB File Exchange](https://au.mathworks.com/matlabcentral/fileexchange/42919-pink--red--blue-and-violet-noise-generation-with-matlab-implementation).